Building a Data-Informed Marketing Strategy from the Ground Up

 THE STRATEGY

-Rather than attempting to build a perfect plan all at once, I approached strategy as a system that could evolve as data, understanding, and capacity improved.
+Rather than attempting to build a perfect plan all at once, I approached strategy as an evolving system that could grow alongside data, audience insight, and capacity

 The plan was built in stages over three years, each layer intentionally building on the last.